-In order to obtain an actual training experience, students are placed in agencies relevant to their areas of emphasis.
-Supervision is provided by both the instructor and the agency.
-Students are required to develop, in cooperation with their instructor and the agency, a learning contract for the field experience.
-One hundred hours of work as an intern.
+In order to obtain an actual training experience, the student secures or is placed in an approved position relevant to his or her area of emphasis.
+The student is required to develop, in cooperation with the instructor and field supervisor, a learning contract for the field experience.
+Supervision and grading of the training experience are provided by both the instructor and the field supervisor.
+Hours: 100 as an intern.
 Prerequisites: SDV 101, CMP 120 and permission of the department head.
 Usually offered in the fall, spring and summer.